-2. From a health and experiential standpoint, what are the critical junctures of the built environmental where a fractal intervention is most desirable, as a type of 'urban acupuncture', or unnecessary - such as when a quality view to nature trumps a technologically engineered fractal patterns?
+2. From a health and experiential standpoint, what are the critical junctures of the built environment where a fractal intervention is most desirable, as a type of 'urban acupuncture', or unnecessary - such as when a quality view to nature trumps a technologically engineered fractal pattern?

-3. With the proliferation handheld smart devices and surge in citizen scientists, is it a realistic and useful endeavour to develop an app (e.g. with a QR code) to scan and analyse the fractal qualities of design patterns we encounter?
+3. With the proliferation of handheld smart devices and surge in citizen scientists, is it a realistic and useful endeavour to develop an app (e.g. with a QR code) to scan and analyse the fractal qualities of design patterns we encounter?
 Such data could be catalogued and used by designers to narrow down materials selection on a project.
-Would a catalogue of images and patterns in nature, representative architectural experiences, with calculated fractal dimension and which complexity is more preferred, along with guiding principles.
+Or would such a catalogue of patterns, calculated fractal dimensions and preferences, encourage an 'unnatural' fixation to detail?

-4. How might modular and pre-cast practices support the constructability of fractals at the building scale?
-What role might technology play in ensuring that urban growth is fractal at the city planning scale?
+4. How might modular and pre-cast practices support the constructability of fractals in at the building scale?
+What role might technology play in ensuring that growth is fractal at the urban planning scale?